Pidichirukku: Soundtrack

-Soundtrack consists of 4 songs which was composed by Manu Ramesan.
+The soundtrack was composed by Manu Ramesan.

-Release
+Release and reception

+Pidichirukku was released on 15 January 2008, during Pongal, alongside Bheemaa, Vaazhthugal, Pirivom Santhippom, Kaalai and Pazhani.
 Pavithra Srinivasan of Rediff.com gave the film a rating of three out of five stars and noted that "For Shenbaga Kumar's Tamil film, Pudichirukku, directed by Kanagu with a host of newbies and some recognizable oldies is quite decent as it goes, which is saying quite a lot".
-A critic from Behindwoods gave the film a rating of two out of five stars and stated that "A love story purely for young lovers dying to see themselves in love stories about separation and longing".
+A critic from Sify wrote "What makes Pidichirukku work is the simple narrative and the love between the lead pair is established in a way that is believable at the same time enjoyable.
+The script is smartly packaged by Kanagu with a winsome screenplay on the bitter-sweet nature of romance; comedy of Kanjakaruppu is part of the story and acts as a catalyst to move the story forward".